dongmingh/v1performance/README.md

 File runCases.txt may contain more than one testcase, executed sequentially.
 A testcase is a userInput file, which defines all the test parameters, including transaction type, number of threads, number of transactions, duration, etc.
 All threads in one testcase will concurrently execute the specified transaction.
-Different transactions may be used in different testcases included within a single runCases.txt file, making it possible for example to send a certain number of invokes to all peers and then query each peer.
+Different transactions may be used in different testCases included within a single runCases.txt file, making it possible for example to send a certain number of invokes to all peers and then query each peer.

 Two types of transaction requests: